lnbits/lnbits-extensions/README.md

 # LNbist Extensions
 Official registry for vetted lnbits extensions
-To submit an extension to the registry pr https://github.com/lnbits/lnbits-extensions/blob/main/extensions.json
+To submit an extension to the registry pr <a href="/extensions.json">/extensions.json</a>